Skip to content

 What language is Chadian Arabic?

-Chadian Arabic is a dialect of Arabic.
+Chadian Arabic is a dialect of the Arabic language.

 Where is Chadian Arabic spoken?

-Chadian Arabic is primarily spoken in Sudan.
+Chadian Arabic is primarily spoken in Chad, Sudan, Nigeria, Cameroon.

 Which region is Chadian Arabic associated with?